- College Leadership

 Life Insurance – You can name Arapahoe Community College as the beneficiary of a new or existing life insurance policy.
 To include ACC, simply request a “beneficiary change” form from your life insurance company, complete the form, and return it according to the instructions provided.
 Again, most companies make beneficiary change forms available online.

 Charitable Gift Annuity – A gift annuity is a simple contract in which Arapahoe Community College agrees to pay you (and/or another person) an income for life, in exchange for a gift you make today.

 Charitable Remainder Trust – In the right situations, a charitable remainder trust can provide powerful financial, tax, and estate planning benefits.
-You donate assets into trust for the eventual benefit of Arapahoe Community College.
+You donate assets into a trust for the eventual benefit of Arapahoe Community College.
 In the interim, the trust pays income to you and/or your designated income beneficiaries.

-Charitable Lead Trust – A charitable lead trust can provide support for Arapahoe Community College, while transferring assets in the future to your heirs with little or no gift or estate tax.
+Charitable Lead Trust – A charitable lead trust can provide support for Arapahoe Community College while transferring assets in the future to your heirs with little or no gift or estate tax.

 Retained Life Estate – You can donate future ownership of a residence to Arapahoe Community College, while still retaining the right to live there for the rest of your life.

 Any of these estate gifts could help make a significant impact at the College, and we would love to honor your support through our Forever ACC Legacy Society.

 The future is uncertain.
 However, you can still create a planned gift today while simultaneously retaining control over these assets for the balance of your life.
 Such gifts are called revocable gifts.
 You can change your mind.
 You have total control.

 Unless you are confident that you will not outlive your assets, a revocable estate gift is almost always the best option.
 These gifts are generally one of the following:

 - Bequest in a Will or Living Trust